SuperSonicSites/Holloway/content/en/privacy-policy.md

 ### BEHAVIORAL REMARKETING

-Alan Stevenson Financial Services Inc. uses remarketing services to advertise on third party websites after you visit our service.
+Studio Holloway uses remarketing services to advertise on third party websites after you visit our service.
 We and our third-party suppliers use cookies to inform, optimize, and serve ads based on your previous visits to our Service.

 - Facebook - Facebook's remarketing service is provided by Facebook Inc. To learn more about Facebook interest-based advertising, visit the following page: https://www.facebook.com/help/164968693837950 To opt out of Facebook’s interest-based ads, follow the instructions provided by Facebook: https://www.facebook.com/help/568137493302217 Facebook adheres to the principles of self-regulatory online behavioral advertising established by Digital Alliance.
 You can also unsubscribe from Facebook and other participating companies through the Digital Advertising Alliance in the United States http://www.aboutads.info/choices/, the Digital Advertising Alliance in Canada http: // youradchoices. ca / or European Alliance for Interactive Digital Advertising in Europe http://www.youronlinechoices.eu/, or unsubscribe using the settings on your mobile device.
 For more information on Facebook's privacy practices, please see Facebook's privacy policy: https://www.facebook.com/privacy/explanation